dev-andi/xfce-blur-effects/README.md

 -it will also install the imlib2 library, needed for image processing, using apt-get (it may prompt you to type "y" for "yes" to approve this).

-if Xubuntu is running on real hardware, log out and log back in at this point.
-This action does not appear to be necessary when Xubuntu is running on a virtual machine.
+if OS is running on real hardware, log out and log back in at this point.
+This action does not appear to be necessary when OS is running on a virtual machine.

 3) now to start the effect, in a terminal window, type: